 Water conservation during the summer months is important as water demand increases dramatically and public water suppliers are restricted on how much can be pumped from wells on a daily basis.
 Should the demand exceed the supply, the Board of Water Commissioners have the authority to declare a state of water emergency and take additional steps to limit outdoor water use to ensure that we have enough water for drinking and fire protection.

 When people are reported in violation of the volunteer policy, they are sent a letter explaining the policy and requesting that they adhere to it.
 Because most people do adhere to the policy, the Westford Water Department has been able to meet the demand even during dry periods to date.
 However, if everyone ignored the policy, the results might be different.
 Established lawns only need 1 inch of water per week.
 Over watering actually creates a weak grass plant with shallow roots that cannot tolerate drought or pests.

 Our primary conservation goal is to educate the public about how valuable water is as a natural resource and to instill a sense of responsibility to have people think about how much water they use.
 The water conservation policy does help to bring water use to the public's attention and make people think about water use when they turn on the tap.
-DEP recommends that all towns have a water conservation policy and that towns work to keep their per capita use per day between 65 and 80 gallons per person per day.
+DEP recommends that all towns have a water conservation policy and that towns work to keep their per capita use per day less than 65 gallons per person per day.

 All of the Town's public water supply is from the Stony Brook and Beaver Brook Aquifers.
 It is important to remember that any water resource can be influenced by public and private use, human and animal activities, and surface and ground water quality.